astudentsguidetocs/astudentsguidetocs.github.io/astudentsguide/chapters/designpractices/society.md

 Are you making a product that's going to kill people and be used for mass destruction?
 Some of my friends view it as *defense* for the security of our country.
 Some left because they felt it was *offense*.
 I see both perspectives.
-The point I want to make here is that you should just be thinking about it and making your own decisions.
+The point I want to make here is that you should be thinking about it and making your own decisions.

 If you make some sort of AI or algorithm, what implications does it have on people's jobs and livelihoods?
 Do you see the full picture of what you're designing,